Skip to main content

 -H "Content-Type: application/json" \

-Step 1: Create Recipient
+Create a Recipient

-curl -X POST https://api.platform.dakota.xyz/customers/cus_2LfTd6QQrUyPKwRR9qMMyk7CMHS/recipients \
+curl -X POST https://api.platform.dakota.xyz/customers/$CUSTOMER_ID/recipients \

 -H "X-API-Key: $DAKOTA_API_KEY" \